-Beginning in the north line of the City of Buffalo at its intersection with the centerline of Elmwood Avenue; thence southerly along the centerline of Elmwood Avenue to its intersection with the centerline of Bedford Avenue; thence easterly along the centerline of Bedford Avenue to its intersection with the centerline of Lincoln Parkway; thence southerly along the centerline of Lincoln Parkway to its intersection with the centerline of Middlesex Road; thence westerly along the centerline of Elmwood Avenue; thence southerly along the centerline of Forest Avenue; thence westerly along the centerline of Forest Avenue to its intersection with the centerline of Claremont Avenue; thence southerly along the centerline of Potomac Avenue; thence southerly along the centerline of Potomac Avenue.
-DISTRICT NO. 7
+Beginning in the north line of the City of Buffalo at its intersection with the centerline of Elmwood Avenue; thence southerly along the centerline of Elmwood Avenue to its intersection with the centerline of Bedford Avenue; thence easterly along the centerline of Bedford Avenue to its intersection with the centerline of Lincoln Parkway; thence southerly along the centerline of Lincoln Parkway to its intersection with the centerline of Middlesex Road; thence westerly along the centerline of Middlesex Road to its intersection with the centerline of Elmwood Avenue; thence southerly along the centerline of Elmwood Avenue to its intersection with the centerline of Forest Avenue; thence westerly along the centerline of Forest Avenue to its intersection with the centerline of Claremont Avenue; thence southerly along the centerline of Claremont Avenue to the centerline of Potomac Avenue.

-LL Intro.
-16-1 9/29/2016 Page 9 of 45 The north east corner of the City of Buffalo bounded on the north by the Town of Amherst and Legislative District 11; on the east by the Town of Cheektowaga; on the south by Legislative District 3; and on the west by Legislative Districts 6 and 11.
+The north east corner of the City of Buffalo bounded on the north by the Town of Amherst and Legislative District 11; on the east by the Town of Cheektowaga; on the south by Legislative District 3; and on the west by Legislative Districts 6 and 11.